quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## packet_lost {#recovery-packetlost}
 Importance: Core

-This event is emitted when a packet is deemed lost by loss detection.
-It is RECOMMENDED to populate the optional "trigger" field in order to help disambiguate among the various possible causes of a loss declaration.
+The `packet_lost` event is emitted when a packet is deemed lost by loss detection.
+It is RECOMMENDED to populate the optional `trigger` field in order to help disambiguate among the various possible causes of a loss declaration.

 Definition: